Red-tagging in the Philippines: Duterte administration

-Government officials and former press secretary Rigoberto Tiglao claimed that it was Sison himself who had unwittingly "tagged" specific groups red, including by identifying them online.
-Sison disputes this by claiming that, "I differentiated the legal forces of the National Democratic movement from the armed revolutionary movement."
+Government officials and former press secretary Rigoberto Tiglao said that it was Sison himself who had unwittingly "tagged" specific groups red, including by identifying them online.
+Sison disputed this by stating that, "I differentiated the legal forces of the National Democratic movement from the armed revolutionary movement."

 On October 27, 2020, Parladé clarified that, "Communism per se … if it's just belief in communism and that belief isn't paired with violence, I think everyone would get along. … In fact, in Europe … there are still many communist parties, but that's okay since they don't maintain armed wings.
 Their societies have come to accept them.
 But over here, it's different: [the CPP-1968] has an armed wing.
 And that's why we're having this problem."
 Likewise, on March 16, 2021, he said that, "It's the same with the right: if you're far right, and you [cross the line] by taking up arms and trying to overthrow the [government], that's a whole other story."

 Human rights organizations denounced the government for red-tagging, profiling, and surveillance.

 In 2019, United Nations rapporteurs said that the "criminalizing discourse used by Philippine public officials undermines the value of the vital work of human rights defenders, denigrates them in the eyes of the public and may put them at risk of threats, violence or other forms of harassment", adding that threats and harassment hinder the groups from doing their work.

 In a 2020 report, the Commission on Human Rights called on members of the executive branch of government to desist from red-tagging and labelling defenders as terrorists or enemies of the state and to prohibit the practice.